michodgs25/Somerset-Trails/README.md

 * __Navigation__ -

   - Summary
   *"This issue is purely visual, the navigation functionality works as intended on all device types.
-I was unable to resolve this issue, as resolving this one error only created two more and those errors would affect the function itself.
+I was unable to resolve this issue for mobile devices with widths of 411-420, as resolving this one error only created two more and those errors would affect the function itself.
 Future iterations of the website to re-structure the navigation bar to be more responsive."*

 #### Read full article here - https://github.com/michodgs24/Somerset-Trails/issues/20#issue-652252798